U.S. Patent No. 1

 U.S. Patent No. 1 is a board game designed by Falko Goettsch & James Ernest, and published by Cheapass Games in 2001.
+This is indeed not US patent No. 1.
+That patent was issued and signed by George Washington and Thomas Jefferson for a device to process potash.

 Gameplay

 Each player's goal is to assemble a complete time machine (requiring a weapon, shield, power source, and chassis), and travel back to the day the U.S. Patent Office opened, so as to secure the first US patent.

 The first actual U.S. patent was issued on July 31, 1790, to Samuel Hopkins for the manufacture of potash.
 The game's cover art states that "if you have a time machine, it doesn't really matter who invented it first.
 All that matters is who gets to the Patent Office first."
-However, prior to the 2011 America Invents Act, the United States was the sole country with a "first to invent" rule.
-Unfortunately, proving prior conception when time travel is involved may present difficulties to the inventor.

 Reception

 The game was nominated for the Origins Award for Best Science Fiction or Fantasy Board Game of 2001, but lost to Risk 2210.